 Book ticket online from and to Da Nang

-Baolau corporates with Vietnam Railways and various bus companies across Vietnam to service online ticket booking to Da Nang in advance.
+Baolau works with Vietnam Railways and bus companies across Vietnam to bring online ticket booking to Da Nang.
 Once the reservation is confirmed, customers will receive an electronic voucher that can be used to check-in and collect the physical ticket at the station of any departure point.